Last Updated: January 8, 2026

 Executive Summary

 The India Generative AI market is progressing from early-stage experimentation toward broader enterprise and public-sector adoption.
-During the 2023–2024 period, Generative AI deployments in India expanded beyond isolated pilots, supported by improvements in foundation model performance, gradual reductions in inference costs, expanding cloud infrastructure availability, and increased institutional clarity around digital public infrastructure frameworks.
+During the 2023 to 2024 period, Generative AI deployments in India expanded beyond isolated pilots, supported by improvements in foundation model performance, gradual reductions in inference costs, expanding cloud infrastructure availability, and increased institutional clarity around digital public infrastructure frameworks.

 India's role as a global IT services hub, combined with a large digital-native user base, an active startup ecosystem, and national digital platforms such as Aadhaar, UPI, and ONDC, has created structural conditions supportive of Generative AI adoption.
 At the same time, market development remains influenced by constraints related to data quality, access to compute infrastructure, concentration of advanced AI talent, and the evolving regulatory environment.